Aatwik25/OASIS_INFOBYTE/README.md

 who are unemployed as a percentage of the total labour force.
 We have seen a sharp increase in the unemployment rate during Covid-19, so analyzing the unemployment rate can be a good data science project.

+3.The price of a car depends on a lot of factors like the goodwill of the brand of the car, features of the car, horsepower and the mileage it gives and many more.
+Car price prediction is one of the major research areas in machine learning.